-This mainboard features "SLOT 1" architecture, a modular design that supports the latest Intel® Pentium® III processors (running at 450MHz ~ 700MHz with a 100MHz system bus and for board REV2.0 or later 533MHz ~ 733MHz on a 133MHz system bus), Pentium® II processors (running at 233MHz ~ 333MHz with a 66MHz system bus and 350MHz ~ 450MHz on a 100MHz system bus) as well as Celeron® processors.
+This mainboard features "SLOT 1" architecture, a modular design that supports Intel® Pentium® II processors (running at 233MHz ~ 333MHz with a 66MHz system bus and 350MHz ~ 450MHz on a 100MHz system bus) as well as Celeron® processors.
 Leading edge AGP 2X graphic capability is provided for the full range of graphic intensive games and programs.
 The ATX form factor design allows for more efficient system assembly with built-in mouse, serial and parallel port connectors.
 This eliminates the need for separate ribbon cable/connector brackets and speeds the manufacturing process.